beameio/beame-sdk/README.md

 	beame init

-Beame init will establish your credentials in our system.
-And store it in the `BEAME_DIR` folder.
+`beame init` will establish your credentials in our system and will store them in the `BEAME_DIR` folder.
 The structure of the folder is self-explanatory.
 On each level the will be a JSON file.
 At each level of the directory structure you will find:

 	private_key.pem